 Deadline for credit course and program refunds

-Refunds only apply to courses or programs for which students have notified the academic department of cancelling, dropping, or withdrawing from the course or program on or before the drop deadline.
-For courses that follow the regular term dates, please see Important Dates for the drop deadline.
-For other courses, the drop date is based on 12.5% of the course length.
+Refunds only apply to courses or programs for which students have notified the College of cancelling, dropping, or withdrawing from the course or program on or before the drop deadline.
+Check your MyBVC portal for drop and withdrawal dates specific to each course.

 - The following fees are 100% refundable if notification is received by the drop deadline:

 - Students' Association fee

 Please note that after the drop deadline, no refunds will be issued.
 For more information, please refer to the Learner Financial Accounts Policy and the Learner Financial Accounts Procedure.